sabinpoudel/Autonomous_Drifting_NMPC_in_JAX/README.md

-This  continuous-time equations of motion for a nonlinear seven-state dynamic single-track vehicle model are described as below.The model describes planar vehicle motion using global position, yaw orientation, body-frame translational velocities, yaw rate, and front steering angle.
+The continuous-time equations of motion for a nonlinear seven-state dynamic single-track vehicle model are described as below.The model describes planar vehicle motion using global position, yaw orientation, body-frame translational velocities, yaw rate, and front steering angle.

 The system is written in nonlinear state-space form as